-Canon 200D versus Canon 7D
+Canon 200D vs 7D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 7D are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2009.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 7D are two digital cameras that were officially introduced, respectively, in June 2017 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 7D provides 17.9 MP.
+The 200D has a resolution of 24 megapixels, whereas the 7D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is considerably larger (45 percent) than the Canon 200D.
 Moreover, the 7D is substantially heavier (90 percent) than the 200D.
 It is noteworthy in this context that the 7D is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 200D||122 mm||93 mm||70 mm||453 g||650||n||Jun 2017||549|

 |2.||Canon 7D||148 mm||111 mm||74 mm||860 g||800||Y||Sep 2009||1,699|